AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/drop-down.md

 * **Always show short description** - Select this option to display a short description even if the user does not hover over a component type.

 * **Help Text** - Help text consists of information or error messages about the component type.
 Help text is available by clicking the icon that appears above the component type.
-Click the icon to display help text above the component type in edit mode.You can also format the text that appears in the help section.
+Click the icon to display help text above the component type.You can also format the text that appears in the help section.

 ### Accessibility Tab {#accessibility-tab}